 Cell Therapy Companies To Watch

-Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are worthy of your time and attention.
+Whether your a stock investor, an industry executive, or a biotech aficionado, below are ten cell therapy companies that are worthy of attention.
 Some of them are attractively priced relative to their technology and product pipelines, as described below.

 1. Atherys, Inc. – ATHX (NASDAQ)

 Atherys, Inc. is an international biotech company focused on regenerative medicines designed to extend and enhance the quality of human life.

 The company’s most advanced program explores the treatment of ischemic stroke, which is one of the leading causes of disability around the world.

 2. Autolus Therapeutics – AUTL (NASDAQ)

 Autolus is a proclaimed leader in T cell programming technologies, with a stock price of $13.76 a share.
 Their goal is to use their technology to target both hematological cancers and solid tumors.

 The broad pipeline of candidates includes B-cell malignancies, T cell lymphoma, prostate cancer, and various tumors.

 3. Capricor Therapeutics – CAPR (NASDAQ)

 Based in Beverly Hills, California, Capricor Therapeutics is a clinical-stage biotech company that has been working on a cure for COVID-19, and their shares are currently priced at $5.52.

 Their lead candidate, CAP-1002, is in clinical development and is meant to be an off-the-shelf treatment for Duchenne muscular dystrophy (DMD) and COVID.
 The cell therapy is meant to change a person’s immune system activity to stimulate cellular regeneration.

 Capricor is also leader in the field of exosome science, which is another form of cellular technology.
 Exosomes are small vesicles secreted by nearly all cells that facilitate cell-to-cell communication.
 Exosomes can be used for a wide range of therapeutic and diagnostic applications.

 4. Cellular Biomedicine Group – CBMG (NASDAQ)

 Holding a value of $18.74 a share as of August 2020, Cellular Biomedicine Group is a publicly-traded clinical-stage cell therapy company based in China.